-In sum, as I said, there are a lot of interesting features in this paper.
-The modelling is nice and the finding is sensible.
-I don't think the novelty or impact of the results warrants a PNAS paper but I would be pleased to see it published elsewhere.
-Reviewer #2: Suitable Quality?: Yes Sufficient General Interest?: Yes Conclusions Justified?: Yes Clearly Written?: No Procedures Described?: Yes Comments: This paper achieves the following: It develops (a) a quantified theory of the approximate use of round numbers, as in we waited thirty minutes to get a table, and (b) a quantified theory of the hyperbolic use of numbers (e.g. we waited a million years to get a table).
+Reviewer #2: Comments: This paper achieves the following: It develops (a) a quantified theory of the approximate use of round numbers, as in we waited thirty minutes to get a table, and (b) a quantified theory of the hyperbolic use of numbers (e.g. we waited a million years to get a table).
 These two uses are examples for non-literal, figurative speech that have the advantage of being easily controlled.
 The paper gives a model for these interpretations within a model in formal pragmatics called Rational Speech Act models (derived from the iterated best response model of Jäger & Ebert 2009), it provides for the setting of parameters for this model by an experimental investigation using Amazon Turk, and it tests the predictions of this model in an experiment, again using Amazon Turk.
 This constitutes a novel application of the RSA model to two types of phenomena that are known in linguistic research and have only partially found formal explanations (in the case of the approximate interpretation of round numbers).
 We think that the content of the paper merits publication in PNAS.
 It provides a precise and novel account for familiar linguistic phenomena within a theoretical setting that has been widely used for other fields (signalling theory, evolutionary game theory, e.g. in biology), and hence should have an appeal to an audience beyond linguistics and communication theory.
 The scientific methods used are generally sound.
 But we also think that the paper, as it stands, makes it difficult to follow, and so we encourage the authors to improve on its presentation.
 This concerns the explanation of the RSA model on p.
 1, where crucial parts remain unexplained - e.g., C(u) for the cost of the utterance, the idea of recursivity, the role of e to create a "diminishing return" for each recursion which guarantees asymptotic behavior, P(m) for the prior probability for the meaning m, etc. These things are partly explained later, but at this point the reader is puzzled.
 Perhaps it would be suitable to give an informal overview and then integrate the presentation of the model with the application at hand, which is done here in the section "Model" in the "Materials and Models" section on p.
 5.

-Please see our response to the editor’s comment (2).
+We have both expanded the informal overview of the modeling approach in the introduction and detailed the components of the RSA framework where they are first used (see our response to the editor’s comment (2), above).

+While the RSA framework is defined to arbitrary recursive depth, previous research (Frank & Goodman, 2012; Goodman & Stuhlmuller, 2013) suggested that human language understanding is often best fit at recursive depth 1.
+Following this work, we compared our data only to listener L1 (at recursive depth 1).
+This makes it less relevant to explain the asymptotic behavior of the model.
+To clarify this we have adjusted our notation to the more specific case of one level of recursion that we use to model participants’ judgments.

 On p.
 2 the authors suggest a model in which interpretation has two dimensions, one related to the state of the world, one related to the emotional attitude of the speaker.
 This is directly related to Christopher Pott's two-dimensional theory of meaning, which should be mentioned here.

 We thank Reviewer #2 for the reference, and we included it in the main text when introducing the two dimensions of interpretations.
+There are strong similarities but also critical differences between our mechanism and Potts’s, hinging on the extent to which affect is affected by semantic operations.